fbpx

 Image of Guided Math group rotation board.

 My groups are based on similar strengths and needs among my students.
 I begin by placing my neediest students into one group and my students who have demonstrated the most strength with the topic into another group.
-I then look at the data for the remaining half of my group and decide on how to split these students into two additional groups.
+I then look at the data for the remaining half of my group and decide how to split these students into two additional groups.

 If you’re ready to get started with Guided Math, be sure to grab my FREE Guided Math Starter Kit right here: